tylerhimes/tylerhimes.github.io/_posts/2023-05-08-cnn-fruit-classification.md

 * Lemon: 100%
 * Orange: 100%

-All classes here are being predicted *more accurately* when compared to the baseline network, and *at least as accurate or better* when compared to the network with Dropout added.
+All classes here are being predicted *more accurately* when compared to the baseline network and *at least as accurate or better* when compared to the network with Dropout added.

-Utilising Image Augmentation *and* applying Dropout will be a powerful combination!
+Utilizing Image Augmentation *and* applying Dropout will be a powerful combination!

 ___
 <br>